Lucie's Place: Need

-While LGBT individuals make up 5-10% of the general population, they represent 20-40% of the homeless population.
+While LGBT individuals make up 5–10% of the general population, they represent 20–40% of the homeless population.
 These shelters are often affiliated with religious doctrine that opposes LGBT equality or believes that homosexuality, bisexuality, trans* and non-binary gender identity, and non-heterosexual and -cisgender identification is morally wrong and/or socially unacceptable.

 Homeless shelters are often problematic for most LGBT individuals, as these shelters often do not have policies that specifically protect LGBT people.Homeless shelters are often especially troublesome for trans* individuals, as most residential programs require residents to stay in the dorm of the gender assigned to them at birth, not the gender with which they actually identify.

 #DefendTheDuggars

 In August 2014, the Duggar family of TLC's 19 Kids and Counting donated $10,000 to help repeal an amendment to the Civil Rights ordinance in Fayetteville, Arkansas, that was inclusive of transgender people.
 A petition was begun to take 19 Kids and Counting off the air and the hashtag #DefendTheDuggars was created for individuals to show support of the Duggar family.
-LGBT and allied individuals in turn took that hashtag and turned it into a pro-LGBT hashtag.
+LGBTQ and allied individuals in turn took that hashtag and turned it into a pro-LGBT hashtag.
 Writer Scott Wooledge then created a meme, stating "The Duggars spent $10,000 to fight for "the right" to fire gay people for who they love in Arkansas.
 On an operating budget of just over $7,500 Lucie's Place ministers to the LGBTQ homeless youth population of Arkansas.
 Which cause would Jesus support?"

 This original was retweeted several times and went viral.
 Lucie's Place began to see a great increase in donations and then the #DoubleTheDuggars campaign began.
 To date Lucie's Place has received $24,000 in response to the original $10,000 donation the Duggars made.
 The story was picked up by the Arkansas Times, Bilerico and Dan Savage's "Slog".